 Signs You May Need Gutter Guards

-Gutter guards aren't required for all homes, but evidence of clogged gutters is clear.
-Signals of recurring gutter troubles are:
+Gutter guards aren't required for all homes, but evidence of blocked gutters is clear.
+Signals of ongoing gutter troubles are:

 - Mold growth, interior wall stains, or peeling exterior paint on walls near gutters.